DanRoscigno/Recipes/website/recipes/brisket.md

 Prepare your smoker at 225 degrees with post oak.
 Other good alternatives would be mesquite, hickory or pecan.
 I prefer "heavy smoke" woods for this cook.
 Optionally you can place a pan of water in your smoker for additional moisture should you feel your smoker needs it.

-Note: My smoker is happy around 240 measured at the grill on the far side.
+> Note: My smoker is happy around 240 measured at the grill on the far side.
 The thermometer in the lid reads 280 when the grill is at 240.
+>
+> When the fire starts in the the firebox there will be alot of smoke, let the smoke fade to a shimmer before closing the door to the firebox and closing the vent on the grill down low.
+Thick smoke tastes bad.

 ## Trim the brisket
 Trim hard and excess fat off the meat side of the brisket.
 Also, remove any “hard” pieces of fat as they will not render off during the cooking process.
 Trim the fat off the fat side of the brisket only leaving ¼ in fat.
 My brisket trim video will help guide you.

 ## Prepare the brisket
 Season the rub.
 I typically slather with mustard as a binder.
 Oil, mustard, pickle juice are commonly used binders should you choose to use one.

+> Note: I used mayo once as a binder and it was good, I also used no binder and it was good.
+I think going forward no binder maybe.

  Allow the seasoning to adhere for 15 - 20 minutes.
 Flip the brisket over to the fat side.
 Repeat the seasoning process.
 Season the sides as well.
 Allow it to adhere for 30 minutes if time allows.

+> Note: I apply the rub the night before and let it sit for 20 minutes on the meat side before flipping.

 ## Smoke the brisket